 Another train!
 This time on the opposite side of the freeway.
 I was in train heaven!

-I hope that I have labeled the next two photos correctly.
+I think that I have labeled the next two photos correctly.
 Poor Nolemana was having a hard time keeping up with writing everything down!
-I think these are the Sapphire Mountains near the town of Turah.
+I’m pretty sure these are the Sapphire Mountains near the town of Turah.

 They were just beautiful.
-Please feel free to leave a comment correcting me if I’m wrong; I’m trying to figure out exactly where we were using GoogleEarth, Google StreetMaps, and Nolemana’s notes.
+I’m trying to figure out exactly where we were using GoogleEarth, Google StreetMaps, and Nolemana’s notes.

 For sure, this is the exit for Beavertail Hill State Park!
 Heh heh.